Testing Strategy

 • XML: target/site/jacoco/jacoco.xml

-In CI, a dedicated coverage job runs ./mvnw clean verify on Linux, generates both reports, and uploads them to Codecov and as GitHub Actions artifacts (14-day retention).
+In CI, a dedicated coverage job runs scripts/verify/coverage.sh on Linux, generates both reports, and uploads them to Codecov and as GitHub Actions artifacts (14-day retention).

 To generate coverage locally: